200914ROC2/Training/5Week-FrontEnd/readme.md

   - Body
 - Postman

-# Industry Practices and SDLC
+# Agile Practices and SDLC

 - Software Development LifeCycle (SDLC)
   - Steps in the SDLC